davewasthere/davebeer/_posts/2012-09-27-wearing-the-same-shoes.md

 Back in 2002 I was on holiday in New York.
 I'd packed fairly light, as is usual, but needed some shoes for going out.
 I ended up picking up a pair of Steve Madden Roloo's, which initially, I wasn't overly fussed about.

 They sat fairly low around the ankle and initially felt like they were going to slip off.
-Completely unfair to compare them to trainers, but that's all I had at the time.
+Completely unfair to compare them to trainers, but that's all I had with me.

 <img src="http://i.imgur.com/0urkr.jpg" alt="Steve Madden Roloo shoes" />